A clean, effective and responsive interface for Zend OPcache, with real(ish)-time monitoring, filtering and the ability to invalidate files

 A clean and responsive interface for Zend OPcache information, showing statistics, settings and cached files, and providing a real-time update for the information (using jQuery and React).

-If you like this software or find it helpful then please consider signing up to Flattr and leaving a micro-donation.
-If you don't want to do that, I hope you find it useful anyway! :-).
+If you like this software or find it helpful then maybe you'll consider supporting my efforts in some way by signing up to Flattr and leaving a micro-donation.

 Adds cookie store for the real-time state allowing real-time to be activated on load.
 Cookie name and TTL length can be adjusted in the config